 Fighting the Costs of Travel: CBS’s Travel Expert Peter Greenberg shares tips

 Traveling is something most of us want to do.
-However, often, instead of traveling we find ourselves scrolling enviously through someone else’s vacation photos wishing it were us.
-But unfortunately travel is something that is unaffordable and out of most people’s reach.
+However, often, instead of traveling we find ourselves scrolling enviously through someone else’s vacation photos wishing it was us.
+But unfortunately, travel is something that is unaffordable and out of most people’s reach.

 The Dreaded Airline Ticket

 Many of us find ourselves overwhelmed at just the cost of an airline ticket.
 After purchasing many airline tickets you have already spent your vacation budget before arriving at the destination.
 However, this does not have to be the case.

 Fly International and Onetravel are good places for comparing websites for international plane tickets.

 EasyJet flies to hundreds of Europe’s destinations with flights as low as 49 Euro.
 In some cases, if the ticket is booked far enough in advance the fares can be even lower.